ayushjain4702/Ai_image_generation/README.md

 2. **Pre-Generated Prompts**: To facilitate quick and diverse image generation, the application offers a collection of 50 pre-generated prompts.
 Users can choose from these prompts as a starting point for their AI-generated images.

+3. **Image Download**: Users can download the AI-generated images directly from the application.
+This feature allows users to save the generated images to their local devices for further use or offline access.

-3. **Image Sharing and Showcasing**: AI Image Generation allows users to effortlessly share and showcase their creative outputs.
+4. **Image Sharing and Showcasing**: AI Image Generation allows users to effortlessly share and showcase their creative outputs.
 Users can easily post their AI-generated images directly to the community, enabling them to receive feedback, appreciation, and engage with other users.